 In the depths of winter, when it's cold and damp, mulled wine or cider are there to warm and comfort you.
 Or how about a bowl of steaming rum punch?

-Tea has to be the best known English food.
-And the selection of teas available in England is staggering and still growing.
+Tea has to be the beverage that is most frequently associated with England in people's minds.
+We can't argue that we love our cuppa, whatever the time of day or whatever fate throws at us.
+The selection of teas available in England is staggering and still growing.
 Black, green and herbal teas are all available, as are traditional and specialist blends.

 You'll find two types of beer in an English pub.
 There is continental beer, or lager, which is served chilled, has a noticeable head and is pale amber in colour.